 Going the last mile to eliminate leprosy

-Since 2000, Novartis has been donating multidrug therapy through the WHO.
-In 2020, we renewed our pledge to extend our donation with the WHO through 2025.
-Overall, MDT has made it possible to treat patients, interrupt the transmission of leprosy, and prevent disabilities.
+Since 2000, Novartis has been donating MDT through the WHO.
+In 2021, we renewed our pledge to extend our donation with the WHO through a new five-year agreement.

-In 2019, the Novartis Foundation announced a strategic alliance with Microsoft and the Oswaldo Cruz Foundation to develop an AI-enabled accelerator of leprosy diagnosis that can analyze images of skin lesions.
+In 2019, the Novartis Foundation announced a strategic alliance with Microsoft and the Oswaldo Cruz Foundation to explore the development of an AI-enabled accelerator of leprosy screening/diagnosis that analyzes images of skin lesions.

 Interrupting transmission is key to disease elimination

 Launched in 2014, the Leprosy Post-Exposure Prophylaxis (LPEP)1 program has tested the real-world effectiveness of providing preventative treatment to close contacts of newly diagnosed leprosy patients.
 The evidence generated by LPEP in the seven countries where the program is operational led to the inclusion of this strategy in the WHO Guidelines for the Diagnosis, Treatment and Prevention of Leprosy in 2018.
-Results from the program, which covered more than 150 000 people across seven countries, show that large-scale implementation of this strategy could accelerate leprosy elimination by decades.
+Results from the program, which covered more than 150 000 people across seven countries, showed that large-scale implementation of this strategy could accelerate leprosy elimination.